 - Analytic cookies.

 These cookies are used to deliver advertisements that are targeted to be relevant to you, limit the number of times you see an advertisement, and help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising agencies with the website operator’s permission.
-They remember that you have visited a website and this information is shared with other organizations such as advertisers.
+They remember that you have visited a website and this information is shared with other organisations such as advertisers.
 Quite often they will be linked to a website functionality provided by the other organisation.

 We use third parties to gather and provide us with information about our website’s advertising audiences and to deliver targeted advertisements on third-party sites.
 Havas Media do this for us and you can find more information on their website.